davidcarlisle/latexcgi/docs/index.md

 If site maintainers using copies of
-`runlatex.js` wish to use the cookie settings they may want to adjust the settings options, in particular if your site already has a global cookie acceptance mechanism, you may want to not have the accept/delete buttons and instead enable the options automatically if teh user has already accepted cookies for your site.
+`runlatex.js` wish to use the cookie settings they may want to adjust the setting form.
+In particular, if your site already has a global cookie acceptance mechanism, you may want to not have the accept/delete buttons and instead enable the options automatically if the user has already accepted cookies for your site.

 ## Code blocks without TeX submission